 Wales – a country of breathtaking coastlines, untrodden countrysides and idyllic fishing villages.
-While some people spend their summer hols at a sunny beach, my girlfriend and I took my mother’s twenty year-old estate car and headed off to rainy Wales to get some impressions of this wonderfully beautiful country.
+While some people spend their summer hols at a sunny beach, my girlfriend and I took my mother’s twenty year-old estate car and headed off to rainy Wales to escape the city life for just a couple of weeks.
 Here are some reasons why you should consider doing a road trip across Wales and what you shouldn’t miss:

-Tenby was our first major stop during our roadtrip.
-The old charming fishing village is located in the south west of Wales and is a very attractive travel destination for traveller’s from the whole UK.
+Tenby was the first major stop during our roadtrip.
+The old charming fishing village is located in the south west of Wales and is a very attractive travel destination for traveller’s from the whole UK and beyond.
 The tiny medieval alleyways, tempting bars and restaurants make hearts leap for joy.

 The Skrinkle Bay campsite